Govan: Early history

 Recent studies of the archaeology of Govan Old have revealed the presence of an ancient Christian church.
 Two associated Christian burials are radiocarbon dated to the 5th or 6th centuries, making Govan the earliest known Christian site in the region.
 Govan is believed to have then been part of a kingdom ruled from Dumbarton Rock, known as Alt Clut, the rock on the Clyde.
 During the Viking Age, following the sack of Dumbarton Rock in 870, Govan is believed to have been one of the major centres of the Kingdom of Strathclyde.
 In 1855, an elaborately carved sandstone sarcophagus was found during digging in the churchyard.
 It is now kept inside the church, as part of the Govan Stones museum collection.
-It may have been used to contain the body or relics of St. Constantine, a Pictish king killed seemingly killed by Vikings in 876/7 - the style of carving indicates an origin in the late 9th or early 10th century.
+It may have been used to contain the body or relics of St. Constantine, a Pictish king seemingly killed by Vikings in 877 – the style of carving indicates an origin in the late 9th or early 10th century.

 Govan's earliest recorded name may be found in the Historia regum Anglorum attributed to Symeon of Durham.
 This is a 12th-century Latin source, but one believed to be based on much earlier materials; it records a place near Dumbarton Rock named Ouania.
 Based on this, Govan's Cumbric language name has been reconstructed as *(G)uovan.
 Govan is Baile a' Ghobhainn (the smith's town) in Scottish Gaelic.
 Bishop Leslie in his Scotia Descriptio of 1578 says it got its name from the excellence of its ale (God-win), whereas Chalmers in his Caledonia says it is derived from Scottish Gaelic, Gamhan (a ditch).

 The earliest references to Govan are found in connection with the Christian church.
 In 1136, when Glasgow Cathedral was formally consecrated, King David I (1124–53) gave to the See the lands of Partick and also of the church at Govan (on opposite sides of the River Clyde), which became a prebend of Glasgow.
-Govan Old Parish Church was rebuilt in 1762, 1826, and again 1884-1888.
-Within it and its roughly circular churchyard is one of the finest collections of Early Christian stones in the United Kingdom, known as the Govan Stones, dating from the c.9th to 11th centuries.
+Govan Old Parish Church was rebuilt in 1762, 1826, and again 1884–1888.
+Within it and its roughly circular churchyard is one of the finest collections of Early Christian stones in Britain, known as the Govan Stones, dating from the c.9th to 11th centuries.